tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README-4.2.md

 - SELECT A Vertex Set Style: if a query block generates a vertex set, we can store the vertex set in a variable, and use the vertex set variable to drive subsequent query blocks composition via pattern matching or set operation.
 - SELECT INTO A Table Style: if a query block generates a table, we can output the table.

+Regardless which style you are choosing, the FROM clause will always specify a pattern.
+The pattern follows ISO GQL standard syntax, which is a well-designed ASCII art syntax--() represents node, and -[]-> represents edges.

 We show both styles for each pattern class.

 ## Node Pattern